caiodesign/time-to-another-trip/README.md

 ```
 npm start
 ```
-The script will create a server, compile the files and serve on [localhost:3000](http://localhost:3000)
+The script will compile the files and serve on [localhost:3000](http://localhost:3000)

 ## Others available scripts